 As outlined above, when it was first enshrined in EU law, free movement of persons meant the freedom to move to a job, not the freedom to cross borders to look for work or claim benefits.
 Thus, it has been suggested that the UK and EU27 might agree to a stripped down version of freedom of movement, under which free movement of people would continue as before, with the exception of EU citizens moving to the UK to look for work without a job offer (and vice versa).

 In practice, this would involve removing the right to reside from EU jobseekers through a combination of border checks and internal enforcement.
 At the border, visa-free travel would be maintained but EU nationals would be asked about their intentions and refused entry if they identified as seeking to reside in the UK for the purpose of jobseeking.
 All EU nationals would be required to register on arrival.
 Those wishing to work would need to show evidence of a job offer to be given permission to reside (and employers would be required to provide confirmation).
-EU nationals without permission to reside would be ineligible to rent, open a bank account, or access welfare benefits and would be subject to removal.
-Employers would also be required to check whether EU job applicants were illegally residing in the UK without permission.
+EU nationals without permission to reside would be ineligible to rent, open a bank account, or access welfare benefits and would be subject to removal.57

 Impact on the negotiations